-These stressors have a substantial impact on the mental health and wellness of healthcare providers.
+These daily stressors have a substantial impact on the mental health and wellness of healthcare workers.
 Despite this, healthcare workers are not getting the help they need.
 There just isn’t enough time in the day to find a therapist who can see them and who takes their insurance.
 Although employer resources are often available, there also exist widespread concerns that the stigma for reaching out for help could have career consequences.

 The Emotional PPE Project.
 We’ve got you.

 Click here to read what healthcare providers have to say about their experience finding support through our directory.

 Dan is a practicing critical care physician and anesthesiologist at the Massachusetts General Hospital.
 He is the Program Director of the Anesthesiology Residency at MGH and oversees 80+ resident physicians.
 He is devoted to the wellbeing and mental health of his trainees.
 He is the proud father of four awesome kids, married to an incredible woman, and enjoys woodworking.

 AnnMarie Papa, DNP, RN, CEN, NE-BC, FAEN, FAAN

 Dr. Papa currently serves as Vice President & Chief Nursing Officer at Einstein Medical Center Montgomery.
 She is a Fellow in both the Academy of Emergency Nursing and the American Academy of Nursing.
 She is a recipient of the National ENA Lifetime Achievement Award, the prestigious Judith Kelleher Award, and many other local, state and national awards.